JoshMilli/sdk/README.md

 orionUnit.exchange.withdraw({
   amount: 435.275,
   asset: "USDT",
-  signer: wallet, // or signer when UI
+  signer: wallet, // or 'signer' when using Metamask module.
 });
 ```